darrel2411/COMP4537-T5PRJ-RESNET-50/README.md

 ResNet (Residual Network) is a convolutional neural network that democratized the concepts of residual learning and skip connections.
 This enables to train much deeper models.

 This is ResNet v1.5, which differs from the original model: in the bottleneck blocks which require downsampling, v1 has stride = 2 in the first 1x1 convolution, whereas v1.5 has stride = 2 in the 3x3 convolution.
-This difference makes ResNet50 v1.5 slightly more accurate (~0.5% top1) than v1, but comes with a smallperformance drawback (~5% imgs/sec) according to [Nvidia](https://catalog.ngc.nvidia.com/orgs/nvidia/resources/resnet_50_v1_5_for_pytorch).
+This difference makes ResNet50 v1.5 slightly more accurate (\~0.5% top1) than v1, but comes with a small performance drawback (~5% imgs/sec) according to [Nvidia](https://catalog.ngc.nvidia.com/orgs/nvidia/resources/resnet_50_v1_5_for_pytorch).

 ![model image](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/resnet_architecture.png)